connectomicslab/connectomemapper3/paper/paper.md

   job to automatically process all data with the BIDS App.

 ![\textbf{Graphical User Interface of the Connectome Mapper 3.}
-It is designed to bring the best experience to the final user by facilitating all the steps required to perform an analysis.
+It is designed to guide and support th user in all the steps required to perform an analysis.
 A typical procedure would consists of
-  (a) the selection of the root directory of the BIDS dataset to be analyzed, (b) the creation/edition of the different pipeline configuration files, (c) the configuration of the BIDS App run and its execution, and (d) the inspection of stage outputs using either fslview or freeview or mrview or trackvis depending on the software involved in the stage.
+  (a) the selection of the root directory of the BIDS dataset to be analyzed, (b) the creation/edition of the different pipeline configuration files, (c) the configuration of the BIDS App run and its execution, and (d) the inspection of stage outputs using multiple native viewers depending on the tool involved in the stage.
-Connectivity matrices are visualized using the matplotlib library. \label{fig:gui}](cmp3-gui-paper.png)
+\label{fig:gui}](cmp3-gui-paper.png)

 \textbf{Outputs ready to be consumed in the BIDS ecosystem.}
 CMP3 outputs follow as close as possible the BIDS Derivatives specifications,